A glossary is a list of terms that is organized in a specific way to help users understand their data assets. For example, terms like

 revenue can be used to group and search all financial data assets.

-Using familiar terminology helps people quickly understand the data and its background.
-This is a crucial element of data governance since it helps to bring business context into an organization's data initiatives.
+Using familiar terminology helps people quickly understand the data and its context.
+This is a crucial element of data governance since it adds business context to the data initiatives of an organization.

-In Atlan, glossary terms can be attached to any data asset and leveraged to power quick, easy data discovery.
+In Atlan, glossary terms can be attached to any data asset and leveraged to power quick and easy data discovery.

 Why do I need a glossary?

-In today's diverse data teams, filled with people from different backgrounds and use cases, not all of us think about our data in the same way.
+In today's diverse data teams, which include people from different backgrounds and use cases, not all of them think about their data in the same way.

-In teams made up of data analysts, engineers, decision makers, and data scientists, having a shared language is an important step towards better collaboration.
-Building a glossary allows everyone on your team to define metrics, columns, and assets with the same meaning.
+For teams made up of data analysts, data engineers, data scientists, and decision makers, having a shared language is an important step towards ensuring better collaboration.
+Building a glossary allows your team to define the metrics, columns, and assets with the same meaning for everyone.